READ: Ambassador Gordon Sondland's Opening Statement

 David Hale

 Hale first testified in front of impeachment investigators on Nov.
-6 where he told lawmakers that leading officials decided not to release a statement of support for ousted U.S. Ambassador to Ukraine, Marie Yovanovitch because of worries it would "make matters worse."
+6, when he told lawmakers that leading officials decided not to release a statement of support for ousted U.S. Ambassador to Ukraine, Marie Yovanovitch because of worries it would "make matters worse."

 The State Department official holds the third-highest position in the department and told investigators that the decision to not publicly support Yovanovitch came from an official higher up than himself.
 "The secretary most likely would have been the person," Hale said in his testimony.